They are here, I know it. I can hear the floorboards creaking under their footsteps.

 I must stay quiet, maybe they will think I left and go.
 But they’re always back.
 Why are they always back?
 Will they never give up?

 All my friends are dead, I am the only one left.
 If only they stopped looking for me I could leave this damned house.
 I just have to cross the river, it is not so far.
 I will be safe on the other side.
 But they always come back.
 Why do they torture me like this?

 The creaking never stops, they walk around every room looking for me.
 This is a good hiding place, the will never find me here.
 But I wish I could get out of this dark cellar.
 I miss the light so much.
 I wonder how long I have stayed in here.
 It feels like forever.

 Maybe they are gone now?
 But no, the creaking again, they are still here.
 As long as they are here I can never leave.
 I hear their voices too, but they are so muffled by the creaking of the thick floorboards I can never make out what they say.

 “This is one of the very few surviving houses.
-Most of the town was totally destroyed by the heavy artillery fire prior to the battle.”
+Most of the town was burned to the ground during the battle.”

 The guide ushered the tourist group thru what was now the local war memorial’s museum.

 “And you say there were no survivors?”
 Asked a small Asiatic man from behind his camera.